- 300,000 + IPs & 2000 + Servers

 Reddit exists as one of the most helpful communities for learning about a myriad of topics/products/services.
 You can find opinions of experts in various industries and even user reviews that can assist in decision-making processes.
 PureVPN has been a great topic of discussion on Reddit for quite a few years, especially after their cooperation with government authorities on logging information.

 Now, it seems like the provider aims to be transparent with its users.
 Typically, you will find many reviews on Reddit.
 Where some are positive, other users did not exactly have a great experience with the provider.
 Nevertheless, the service is still one of the famous in the marketplace.
-Below you can see a Reddit user praising the service and its iOS and Windows apps.
+Below you can see a Reddit user praising the service and its Windows apps.

 However, one of the problems the user experienced was poor speeds.
 At the same time, there were also DNS leak issues found.
 We decided to verify these claims and it seems like PureVPN is kind of a “on and off” service.
 It sometimes works really great, but other times it gets difficult to use.
 When we conducted a test on a Germany server, we could not find any DNS leak issues.